FelixOnline/v2/content/articles/2013-10-20-ams-album-of-the-week-in-a-tidal-wave-of-mystery.md

 subtitle: >
   George Spence-Jones reviews an album by Capital Cities
 date: "2013-10-20 01:53:18 +0100"

 # Attributes from Felix Online V1
 id: "3904"
 old_path: /music/3904/ams-album-of-the-week-in-a-tidal-wave-of-mystery
 aliases:
  - /music/3904/ams-album-of-the-week-in-a-tidal-wave-of-mystery
+imported: true
+comments:
+ - JuliaHow cool are you You are rather young to have such an apepcriation for one of the masters Nice to know we have something in common I had all his albums when I was younger And I mean vinyl albums Wore them completely outEvery time I think  Wow hes out done himself   Brian aalwys surprises me and all his fans by writingsinging more beautiful music  He is so talented and as a  GREAT  compliment I find my 17 year old daughter who is glued 100 to her IPOD humming and singing his tunes often   KEEP WRITING

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true